Minimum Wages in Concentrated Labor Markets: Conclusion

 \section{Conclusion}

 For many years, minimum wages have sparked contentious debates in both scientific and political spheres.
-While opponents warn that higher minimum wages hurt jobs, proponents argue that such a policy would not only raise wages but, in monopsonistic labor markets, also stimulate employment.
-In the last two decades, a growing volume of work has reported close-to-zero employment effects, thus lending some support to the monopsony theory.
-Unfortunately, direct empirical evidence that systematically attributes small or positive employment effects to the presence of monopsony power is rare, and as yet not available for Germany.
-In this paper, I follow the classical notion of thin labor markets and use detailed measures of labor market concentration to quantify the degree of monopsonistic competition in Germany.
-Building on these proxies, I inspect whether labor market concentration modulates the impact of higher sectoral minimum wages on employment.
+While opponents warn that higher minimum wages hurt jobs, proponents argue that such a policy would not only raise wages but, in monopsonistic labor markets, have no adverse or positive employment.
+In the last two decades, a growing volume of work has reported close-to-zero employment effects of minimum wages, lending tentative support to the monopsony argument.
+Unfortunately, empirical evidence that systematically attributes slightly negative, zero, or positive employment effects to the presence of monopsony power is rare, and as yet not available for the German labor market.
+In this paper, I largely follow the classical notion of thin labor markets and use detailed measures of labor market concentration to operationalize monopsony power in Germany.
+Building on these proxies, I inspect the validity of the monopsony argument by examining whether labor market concentration is moderating the impact of higher sectoral minimum wages on employment.

-I take advantage of administrative data on the universe of workers liable to social security contribution and provide first evidence on labor market concentration in Germany, an important but hitherto unavailable friction parameter.
-The concentration measures challenge the traditional view that labor markets exhibit an atomistic market structure.
-Rather, labor market concentration turns out to be substantial: across alternative labor market definitions, different indicators and regardless whether the accumulation of employment or new hires is looked upon.
-While the degree varies widely between labor markets, I document that average concentration has remained relatively stable since the turn of the millennium.
+Taking advantage of administrative data on the near-universe of workers, I provide first evidence on labor market concentration in Germany, an important but hitherto unavailable friction parameter.
+These concentration measures, which positively correlate with markdowns, challenge the classical view that labor markets exhibit an atomistic market structure.
+To begin with, I explore whether there is in fact evidence for market failure before the minimum wages were introduced.
+Indeed, my results highlight that firms successfully reduce wages by lowering employment in more concentrated labor markets, which is indicative of monopsonistic conduct of firms and calling for policy intervention.

-The empirical analysis aims to inject more empirical substance into the minimum wage debate.
-Before analyzing minimum wages, however, I explore whether a policy intervention is required at all to correct for market failure.
-In fact, the results show that firms successfully lower both earnings and employment in concentrated labor markets, which is suggestive of monopsonistic wage-setting power.
-Specifically, a 10 percent increase in HHI implies a reduction in earnings by 0.5 percent and a decline in employment by 1.6 percent.